cristianoag/trh9000/README.md

 ## The TRH9000 and the TRH9000S

-TRH9000 is the name of a brand new open-source implementation of the GFX9000.
-It is a community effort to create everything required to build MSX cartridges capable to run V9990 software.
+TRH9000 is a recently developed open-source implementation of the GFX9000, representing a community-driven effort to document everything necessary to build MSX cartridges that can run V9990 software.

 ![TRH9000](Images/TRH9000.jpg)